-Food waste is also a big part of your standard bad grocery experience.
-Fresh food goes bad so quickly (looking at you, pre-packaged spinach) that it’s hard to guarantee you’re getting the most bang for your buck by using your entire grocery cart haul on time.
-That’s why keeping pantry staples—which have longer shelf lives and don’t require refrigeration—in your home can be so useful.
-Most are inexpensive and can be used in so many different, delicious ways for quick, easy meals when you’re pinched for time or are unsure what to make.
+Whether you’re trying to tackle food waste or keep grocery shopping trips to a minimum, having a healthy stock of pantry staples—which have longer shelf lives and don’t require refrigeration—in your home can be invaluable.
+Most, like beans and lentils, are inexpensive and can be used in so many different, delicious ways for quick, easy meals when you’re pinched for time or are unsure what to make.

-This sounds like a fast-track way to eat like you’re living in a bunker—but working creatively with non-perishable staples can be super delicious if you know how to do it right.
+No, we’re not suggesting you just eat only rice and beans all day.
+Working creatively with non-perishable staples can be super delicious if you know how to do it right.
 For help, we asked dietitian Maggie Michalczyk, MS, RD, to help us come up with five different healthy, easy pantry meals that can be made primarily with 11 key staples everyone should have in their kitchen.
 (With a little help from some refrigerated ingredients like cheese, greens, and avocado.)
-That means you can have dinners ready from Monday to Friday night after work, all with just a few simple, cheap ingredients waiting for you at home.
+That means you can have dinners ready from Monday to Friday night, all thanks to just a few simple, cheap ingredients waiting for you at home.

 What to buy for your pantry: